Beijing Hualian Group: Singapore

 In Singapore, it acquired Seiyu Group's three existing department stores such as Bugis Junction, Lot One and Junction 8 and has since renamed its stores to BHG Singapore from April 5, 2007.

 BHG had opened its second outlet in Century Square in December 2007 after the previous tenant Metro moved out, although it was closed down on 13 August 2017.
 It was being replaced by new generation of stores.

-As of 2022, BHG was located in the following locations:
+As of 2025, BHG is located in the following locations: